 According to the same article in Slate, the Breakers also paid employees for 113,000 volunteer hours in community service.
 Furthermore, research shows that giving to others makes us happier people.
 And those happiness rewards motivate us to give back again.

 Begin with Baby Steps

-Not all of us can work at the Breakers.
-But we can encourage wellness wherever we are employed.
+Not all of us can work at the Breakers, but we can encourage wellness wherever we are employed.
 First, share the Breaker’s example with co-workers or at a staff meeting.
-And if it’s appropriate, ask your employer if the company would consider wellness programs.
+If it’s appropriate, ask your employer if the company would consider wellness programs.
 Next, step up and be a wellness leader.
 Organize weekly lunch hour walks or get permission to invite wellness experts to speak during a lunchtime break.
 In addition, you could organize events like vegan potlucks and introduce your teammates to delicious and healthy food.
 We think management–and your co-workers–will discover a wellness-driven culture helps everyone do their best work and still have time to enjoy life.

 Give wellness with a Spafinder Gift Card

 Slate, “ Not All Workplace Wellness Programs Are Corporate Shams,” Leigh Stringer, April 2018

 HuffPost, “Want to Be Happier?
 Give More.
 Give Better,” Brady Josephson, April 2015.